-To visit the Basilica you don’t need to buy any ticket, it is completely free, and you need to take this line to get inside.
-Of course, you can buy the skip the line ticket though, if you don’t want to waste any minute.
+To visit the Basilica you don’t need to buy any ticket, it is completely free, you just need to take the line to get inside.
+Of course, you can also buy the skip the line ticket to the Saint Peter’s Basilica, it includes an audio guide.

 Inside, you will find amazing masterpieces, the highlight is definitely the beautiful Pieta by Michelangelo, and the stunning altar.
 Don’t forget to look up though, the paintings in the ceiling are definitely worth to admire!

-If you wish to have a beautiful panoramic view from Rome, you can visit the dome of the Basilica, for this, you need to buy a ticket and climb the stairs (you can also choose the elevator, but it only goes halfway, so at some point you will need to climb stairs still).
+If you wish to have a beautiful panoramic view from Rome, this is probably the most famous panoramic view in Rome btw, you can visit the dome of the Basilica, for this, you need to buy a ticket (this ticket already includes the skip the line for the Basilica) and climb the stairs.

 To get out of the museum, you will have to walk all your way back to the entrance.